j0691990/onebitescience/_pages/splash.md

 #  nav: "research"

 intro:
-  - excerpt: 'It's not that I'm so smart, it's just that I stay with problems longer <br> - Albert Einstein - '
+  - excerpt: 'It\'s not that I\'m so smart, it\'s just that I stay with problems longer <br> - Albert Einstein - '

 feature_row:
   - image_path: /assets/images/management4.jpg